Not much time has passed since the release of the Yamaha P-115, one of Yamaha’s most popular portable digital pianos.

 I would also want to finally see onboard Bluetooth connectivity since it would make it much easier to connect to smart devices without having to use any cables or adapters, especially considering that its two main competitors (Roland FP-30, Kawai ES110) already have that.

-Things that I like the most about the new P-125 is its really great speaker system, natural piano tones, nice rhythm section, and the new Smart Pianist app that looks/works great and provides a lot of cool features not available on piano itself.
+Things that I like the most about the new P-125 is its really great speaker system, natural piano tones, nice rhythm section, and the new Smart Pianist app that looks/works great and provides a lot of cool features not available on the piano itself.